tormath1/wordchains/README.md

 well, I'am under the second for now.
 Let's see if we can go faster with a recursive way

 a few minutes later: something I've learn on my experiences: early optimization is the gate of the hells.
 It works really like this, so we do not need to improve the efficience

+ToDo:

+- [ ] add an interface in order to implement many algorithms to solve the problem
+- [ ] add a CLI for the user